Consent2Go Q&A

 Is Consent2Go mobile-friendly?

-Yes.
-There is a parent app and a staff app.
-Parents receive a six-digit code via text message to access and update profiles, register for events and make payments, which can all be done through the app or online via desktop web browser.
-The staff app provides direct access to information which could be critical medical information needed during and event.
+Parents receive a six-digit code via text message to access and update profiles, register for events and make payments, which can all be done through any web browser.

 What do parents see?